 - Only audio from microphones is recorded.
-Only incoming audio, that is audio recorded by microphones attached to hardware devices, is recorded. - Audio recording affects video storage capacity.
+Only incoming audio, that is audio recorded by microphones attached to hardware devices, is recorded.
+Outgoing audio, that is what operators say when they talk through speakers attached to hardware devices, is not recorded. - Audio recording affects video storage capacity.
 Audio is recorded to the associated camera's database.
 Therefore, it is important to bear in mind that the database is likely to become full earlier if you record audio and video than if you only record video.
-The fact that the database becomes full is not in itself a problem since XProtect Essential automatically archives (see "About archiving" on page 108) data if the database becomes full.
+The fact that the database becomes full is not in itself a problem since XProtect Go automatically archives (see "About archiving" on page 124) data if the database becomes full.
 However, you may need additional archiving space if you record audio. - Example: If you use MPEG4, each one-second video GOP (Group Of Pictures) will be stored in one record in the database.
 Each second of audio will also be stored in one record in the database.
 This reduces the database's video storage capacity to half its capacity, because half of the database's records is used for storing audio.
 Consequently, the database runs full sooner, and automatic archiving takes place more often than if you were only recording video. - Example: If you use MJPEG, audio is stored in one record for every JPEG for as long as the audio block size does not exceed the time between the JPEGs.
 In extreme cases, this reduces the database's video storage capacity to half its capacity, because half of the database's records is used for storing audio.
 If you use very high frame rates, which means less time between each JPEG, a smaller portion of the database is used for storing audio records, and consequently a larger portion is available for storing video.
 The result is that the database runs full sooner, and automatic archiving takes place more often than if you were only recording video.